 Maybe.
 Your doctor may recommend splitting your Lantus dose if your blood sugar levels start to increase shortly before your next dose is due.
 (Splitting a dose means dividing a once-daily dose into two or more doses throughout the day.)

 Dosing twice a day with Lantus is not a dosage that’s approved by the FDA.
 However, your doctor may recommend it off-label.
 (Off-label use is when a doctor prescribes a drug differently than how the FDA approved it.)

 If you have additional questions about your Lantus dose, including off-label dosing, talk with your doctor or pharmacist.

-If you miss a dose of Lantus, take it as soon as you remember.
-However, if it’s the next day or almost time for your next dose, skip the missed dose and take your next dose at the regular time.
-You should not take more than one dose at once or double your dose of Lantus to “make up” for the missed dose.
+If you miss a dose of Lantus, administer it as soon as you remember.
+However, if it’s the next day or almost time for your next dose, skip the missed dose and administer your next dose at the regular time.
+You should not use more than one dose at once or double your dose of Lantus to “make up” for the missed dose.